snipsco/snips-nlu/docs/source/quickstart.rst

     import json

-    parsing = nlu_engine.parse(u"What will be the weather in San Francisco next week?") print(json.dumps(parsing, indent=2))
+    parsing = nlu_engine.parse("What will be the weather in San Francisco next week?") print(json.dumps(parsing, indent=2))